Make It Your Best Year Yet

 Raise your hand if you dread creating an annual business plan!
 Well you’re not alone.

-While we’ve all heard the famous quote from Benjamin Franklin, “failing to plan is planning to fail”, actually taking time to do an annual plan is harder than it seems.
+Taking time to do an annual plan saves time and increases productivity.
 This article is designed to give you a simple framework of how to perform an annual business planning session.
-Keep in mind that an annual planning session can be done at anytime in the year, so if you are reading this in August, don’t think you’re off the hook until December.
 The key is to set aside uninterrupted time for it, preferably on a couple different days so you can have some time to think about it in between sessions.

-- SWOT Analysis – To start your plan, you must have an understanding of where your business is today.
+2. SWOT Analysis – Next have a clear understanding of where your business is today.
 Review the goals and your performance from the prior year.
 Where did you do well and be brutally honest about where you did not meet your goals.
 The SWOT Analysis is one of the most common ways to start planning for your company.
 List out all of your current company’s Strengths, Weaknesses, Opportunities and Threats.
 Gather input from team members in all areas of your business so your plan can be as robust as possible.
 Compare these findings with your successes and failures from the prior year.
 Tony Robbins sums it up like this: “Success leaves clues.
 Go figure out what someone who was successful did and model it.
 Improve it, but learn their steps.
 They have knowledge” It is pretty remarkable what happens when you include your team in this part of the annual planning.
 We do this in our agency using Survey Monkey so each team member has a chance to respond anonymously.

-- Big Picture Goals – Okay, you knew i was going to get to setting goals for the upcoming year.
-Setting goals can be kind of tricky, however, the most important thing to realize is that a goal is a way to help you get to where you ultimately want to be as an organization.
-In my opinion, it is best for companies to have no more than 3 big picture goals for the year.
+3. Big Picture Goals – In my opinion, it is best for companies to have no more than 3 big picture goals for the year.
 When setting goals use the acronym S.M.A.R.T. to help guide you.
 S.M.A.R.T. stands for Specific, Measurable, Attainable, Realistic and Time.
 Each goal must be specific enough that your team members can understand what the desired outcome is.
 That means the goal must have something measurable assigned to it.
 Whether that is a total amount of new customers, an increase of the number of five star reviews on Google or a decrease in the number of injuries for the year, make sure you can track it.
 The goal also should be attainable and realistic given the current state of your organization.
 Stretch goals are great if they are accomplished, however, stating a large stretch goal can have a negative consequence on employee morale if the year does not go as planned.
 Lastly, each goal needs to have a time element to it.
 When do you want the goal to be achieved?
 A goal without an end date is not a goal that your team members can rally behind.
 Give your organization a chance at accomplishing the goals you set by making them S.M.A.R.T.

-- Objectives for Each Goal – When you have your three big picture goals written down, take a look at each one of them and break them up into smaller objectives.
+4. Objectives for Each Goal – When you have your three big picture goals written down, take a look at each one of them and break them up into smaller objectives.
 Assign these objectives or tasks to individuals who have the ability and responsibility to accomplish them.
-Make sure each team member understands their role and is willing to do what it takes to complete their part.
+Make sure each team a member understands their role and is willing to do what it takes to complete their part.
 Go back to the SWOT analysis and align objectives with the people on your team with the strengths in the area needed to accomplish the objectives.
 If there is an area of weakness, incorporate training needs to bolster your team’s resources and effectiveness.